LukeJSSHIS/gpotrail/README.md

 ~~~

-GPOtrail heavily relies on Bloodhounds neo4j database to lookup information and to enrich the bloodhound model.
-So neo4j database has to be running and contain data of the target domain.
+GPOtrail heavily relies on Bloodhound's neo4j database to lookup information and to enrich the Bloodhound model.
+So the neo4j database has to be running and contain data of the target domain.
 So make sure to do you SharpHound scans upfront and load the data in Bloodhound.

 GPOtrail requires the GPO report file that was generated as follows: